Ukraine

 The key legal aspects of IP protection in Ukraine to consider are as follows:

-- Trademark and patent protection is territorial and will cover Ukraine only.
-Patent protection is granted for a specific period of time, generally a maximum of 20 years (with the possibility of obtaining additional protection of rights to inventions for no more than 5 years).
+Trademark and patent protection is territorial and will cover Ukraine only.
+Patent protection is granted for a specific period of time, generally a maximum of 20 years (with the possibility of obtaining additional protection of rights to inventions for no more than 5 years for certain categories of inventions).
 A registered trademark is only valid for 10 years, after which it can be renewed indefinitely on payment of additional fees.
 Ukraine applies a first-to-file system for registering IP rights, i.e. the right to the IP right lies with the first person to file an application for protection.

-- The new Law on Copyright and Related Rights №2811-IX came into force on 01.01.2023.
+The Law on Copyright and Related Rights №2811-IX which came into force on 01.01.2023 significantly modernised Ukrainian copyright legislation.
 This law may provide protection to digital assets, including works created with the assistance of artificial intelligence (AI), where there is significant human creative input.
-However, it's unlikely that works wholly generated by AI with no human creative input would be protected.
-The protection for AI-assisted works may last for 25 years from the first publication of the work.
+In particular, Ukrainian law grants a sui generis right for non-original objects generated by computer programs, which is protected for a term of 25 years.
 The protection of databases depends on their specifics: (i) original databases are protected by copyright for the life of the author and 70 years thereafter (as a rule), (ii) non-original databases are protected by sui generis right for 15 years, provided there has been substantial investment in obtaining, verifying, or presenting the contents of the database.
-This sui generis right protects the investment in the database, not the content itself."

 Tax treatment for IP transactions is subject to separate analysis on a case-by-case basis since the Ukrainian tax legislation provides different approaches depending on the nature of the concluded agreement.
 For instance, the transfer of IP rights may be treated as a sale of intangible assets, the provision of services, or a royalty agreement.